Our tips on balancing work and family life

 In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing working from home and childcare as the biggest impact.

-So, what can you do to better manage working from home with childcare and home schooling commitments?
+So, what can you do to better manage working from home with childcare other commitments?

 Be honest with your employer